EOxServer/eoxserver/docs/sphinx/en/developers/atp_dev_guide.rst

 *Asynchronous Task Processing* subsystem.

-The first part is guiding creation of the simple task producer, i.e., an application needing the asynchrounous processing capabilities.
+The first part is guiding creation of the simple task producer, i.e., an application needing the asynchronous processing capabilities.

 The second part helps with creation of a task consumer, i.e., the part of code pulling tasks from the work queue and executing them.
 The task